DishiGpt/project-new/README.md

 **Where Ambition Sparks Opportunity**

-A modern, full-stack job portal application built with the MERN stack, featuring an elegant dark theme and a clean, professional user interface.
+A modern, MERN-stack job portal application built with the MERN stack, featuring an elegant dark theme and a clean, professional user interface.

 ---